 A shop steward may be elected for the company.
-A chief shop steward in the sense of this agreement shall be a shop steward elected for a company with no fewer than 30 employees.
+A shop steward elected for a company with at least 30 employees is a chief shop steward as referred to in this agreement.

 Establishment shop steward

 An establishment shop steward may be elected in addition to the company shop steward where so agreed in writing before the election is arranged.